Working with Solar Return charts

 Which location to use?

 This is a topic of spirited controversy among astrologers.
 Some favor using your birth location for each Solar Return chart, even if you’re living someplace else.
 Others (myself included) use the location where you currently make your home.
 Still others feel you should use the place where you spend the exact moment of the sun’s return, even if you’re only there for a short time.
 You can experiment with all three and see what resonates for you.
-I’ve usually found that I can make an argument for either the birth location or my current residence, but that the birthday location (if different) doesn’t usually speak to me.
+I’ve usually found that I can make an argument for either the birth location or my current residence, but that the birthday location (if different) doesn’t usually speak to me once I’ve left that place.

 Interpreting the chart